 Here are the official rules for the game.
-The Admiral’s Handbook is the comprehensive guide to the game and has been updated to version 3.1 with all changes for the 2 new expansions.
+The Admiral’s Handbook is the comprehensive guide to the game and has been updated to version 3.5 released Jan.
+9th 2020 including rules for the 2 new expansions.
 Other selections are complement to the game rules and included in the Admiral’s Handbook.
 The Key of Icons have been updated to reflect the new card types being tested for Sub Hunt and Personnel.
 The Allies Key is also current up to Sub Hunt and Personnel, each are downloadable in PDF format.

 Below is my video tutorial series on playing the game.
 Each part is broken down into sections so stay tuned for all of them.
 There are 6 parts and the demo game.